notionparallax/future-past/_posts/2021-07-26-how-search-shaped-and-was-shaped-by-the-web.md

 -   Pegoraro, R. (1999) ‘Googly Eyes’, _The Washington Post_, January 22, p.
 N62.
 -   Pinkerton, B. (1994) ‘Finding What People Want: Experiences with WebCrawler’, presented at the Second World Wide Web Conference, Chicago, October 17–19.
 -   Price, D. De S. (1976) ‘A General Theory of Bibliometric and Other Cumulative Advantage Processes’, _Journal of the American Society for Information Science_, 27(5): 292–306.
--   Salton, G. (1975) \_A Theory of Indexing. \_Philadelphia: Society for Industrial and Applied Mathematics.
+-   Salton, G. (1975) _A Theory of Indexing_.
+Philadelphia: Society for Industrial and Applied Mathematics.
 -   Sanderson, M., and Croft, W.B.
 (2012) ‘The History of Information Retrieval Research’, _Proceedings of the IEEE_, _100 _(Special Centennial Issue): 1444–51.
 -   Schwartz, B. (2015) ‘Google: Again, Social Signals Do Not Influence Your Ranking’, Search Engine Roundtable.
 Available at: <a href="https://www.seroundtable.com/google-social-signals-ranking-20803.html">https://www. seroundtable.com/google-social-signals-ranking-20803.html</a> [Accessed 15 June 2018].
 -   Schwartz, C. (1998) ‘Web Search Engines’, _Jounal of the American Society for Information Science_, 49(11): 973–82.